egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### Define the Azure Cloud Credentials

-It is a requirement to have valid Azure cloud credentials before we proceed with the RKE2 installation.
-If you are unsure how to get the below variable details from your subscription, have a look at my previous post [here](../2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md#set-up-rancher-cloud-credentials).
+It is a requirement to have valid Azure cloud credentials before proceeding with the RKE2 installation.
+If you are unsure how to get the below variable details, have a look at my previous post [here](../2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md#set-up-rancher-cloud-credentials).

 ```hcl
 # Create the Azure Cloud Credentials in Rancher